UMAprotocol/UMIPs/Collateral Omnibus 6.md

 ## Security considerations

 Adding a collateral currency introduces a level of risk into the UMA Ecosystem.
 This collateral type should be monitored to ensure that the proposed collateral continues to have value.

+It is noted that the ICE token is a redeployment of the TITAN token from the Iron Finance team.

 Contract deployers considering using this collateral in an UMA contract should refer to the [guidelines on collateral type usage](https://docs.umaproject.org/uma-tokenholders/guidence-on-collateral-currency-addition) to ensure appropriate use.